Azure/iotedge-lorawan-starterkit/docs/adr/007_cups_firmware_upgrade.md

 ### Calculating the digest of a firmware upgrade file

-Digest of an upgrade file (`upgrade.sh`) can be calculated using the previously generated signature key using the command:
+Digest of an upgrade file (`upgrade.sh`) can be calculated using the previously generated signature key with the command:

 ```shell
 openssl dgst -sha512 -sign sig-0.pem update.sh > update.sh.sig-0.sha512